Jessecar96/SteamBot/README.md

     - `MaximumTradeTime`: Maximium length of time for a trade session (in seconds).
 It should be a numeric value.
 Defaults to 180 seconds. _(optional)_
     - `MaximumActionGap`: Length of time the bot will allow the user to remain inactive.
 It should be a numeric value.
 Defaults to 30 seconds. _(optional)_
     - `DisplayNamePrefix`: A prefix to display in front of the DisplayName.
 It should be a string encloded by quotes.
 Defaults to an empty string. _(optional)_
+    - `TradePollingInterval`: Length of time, in milliseconds, between polling events.
+Higher values reduce CPU usage at the cost of a slower trading session.
+It should be a numeric value.
+Default is 800 ms. Lowest value is 100 ms. _(optional)_

 ### Step 2 ###
 1. Next you need to actually edit the bot to make it do what you want.